Advertiser Disclosure

 What do I need for a virtual Global Entry renewal interview?

-You will need a valid passport or permanent resident card (if applicable), plus documents establishing proof of residency, such as a driver’s license, mortgage statement, rental payment statement, or utility bill that shows your current address.
+You need a valid passport or permanent resident card (if applicable) and documents establishing proof of residency, such as a driver’s license, mortgage statement, rental payment statement, or utility bill that shows your current address.

 How much does Global Entry cost?